nightscout/nightscout.github.io/src/documents/posts/2015-10-27-set-up-minimed-connect-with-nightscout-on-azure.html.md

 After following the steps above, any Nightscout watchface capable of showing IOB will show pump IOB from MiniMed Connect.
 Each watchface has its own particular way of enabling IOB.
 You'll do this in the "Settings" screen on the Pebble app.
 For example, [Urchin](https://github.com/mddub/urchin-cgm/) has an "Insulin on board" option for the status bar.
 Some other watchfaces require you to type "IOB" in the "T1 name" field.

-*Note: if you are using a second Nightscout site to run the dev branch, make sure you configure the watchface to use that site and not your primary one.*

 ### Getting pump notifications from Nightscout

 Nightscout can send you a notification for certain pump events: low reservoir, low battery, time since last data logged from the pump.
 These are generally sent to your phone via Pushover.

 * If you haven't already, set up Pushover by following [this guide](http://www.nightscout.info/wiki/labs/pushover-in-funnel-cake).
 * Add a new environment variable `PUMP_ENABLE_ALERTS=true`.
-* Use [this list of environment variables for the pump plugin](https://github.com/nightscout/cgm-remote-monitor/tree/dev#pump-pump-monitoring) to tweak the conditions under which you want to receive notifications.
+* Use [this list of environment variables for the pump plugin](https://github.com/nightscout/cgm-remote-monitor/#pump-pump-monitoring) to tweak the conditions under which you want to receive notifications.
 For example, if you want a "warning" notification when the reservoir is below 30 units, add the environment variable `PUMP_WARN_RES=30`.
 * If you don't set a particular environment variable, it will use the default.
 You can see the defaults listed in the list of environment variables, in parentheses.
 For example, default is to warn when reservoir is below 10 units, battery is below 30%, or the pump data hasn't been logged for 30 minutes.

 [CareLink]: https://carelink.minimed.com/